MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr.md

 To get started with the Mixed Reality OpenXR Developer Preview:

-1. Be sure you are running at least the Windows 10 October 2018 Update.
+1. Be sure you are running at least the Windows 10 October 2018 Update (1809).
 If you're on an earlier version of Windows 10, you can upgrade to the October 2018 Update using the [Windows 10 Update Assistant](https://www.microsoft.com/en-us/software-download/windows10).
-If you're feeling adventurous, you can install a [Windows 10 Insider Preview build](https://insider.windows.com).
+If you're feeling adventurous, you can install a [Windows 10 Insider Preview build of the May 2019 Update (1903)](https://insider.windows.com).
 1. Set up a Windows Mixed Reality headset or follow the instructions to [enable the Windows Mixed Reality simulator](using-the-windows-mixed-reality-simulator.md).
 1. Install the [Mixed Reality OpenXR Developer Preview app](https://www.microsoft.com/store/productId/9n5cvvl23qbt).
-This app gets you set up with the preview OpenXR runtime on Windows 10 October 2018 Update or later.
+This app gets you set up with the preview OpenXR runtime on Windows 10 October 2018 Update (1809) or later.
 After installing this app, the Windows Store will keep the runtime up to date.
 1. Run the Mixed Reality OpenXR Developer Preview app from the Start menu and follow the instructions to make the runtime active.
 Soon, this app will let you explore other OpenXR debug information as well.

 ![Mixed Reality OpenXR Developer Preview app](images/mixed-reality-openxr-developer-preview.png)

 ## Support for Windows 10 October 2018 Update

-To get going with the Mixed Reality OpenXR Developer Preview on the Windows 10 October 2018 Update (the current version of Windows), you'll need to follow a few more steps:
+To get going with the Mixed Reality OpenXR Developer Preview on the Windows 10 October 2018 Update (1809, the current version of Windows), you'll need to follow a few more steps:

 1. Follow the steps above to install the Mixed Reality OpenXR Developer Preview.
 1. To set the Mixed Reality OpenXR Developer Preview as your system's active OpenXR runtime, install the [Mixed Reality OpenXR Developer Preview Compatibility Pack](https://aka.ms/openxr-compat).